 The best approach

 Domicile is a complex area of law, particularly for inheritance tax purposes.
-If you are looking to claim change of domicile, or if there is a significant amount of UK inheritance tax at stake, you should take expert advice specific to your circumstances.
+If you’re looking to claim a change of domicile, or if there’s a significant amount of UK inheritance tax at stake, you should take expert advice that is specific to your circumstances.